vonhraban/docs-1/pages/writing-a-go-service.md

 fmt.Println(rsp.Greeting)
 ```

-`proto.NewGreeterClient` takes the service name and the client used for making requests.
+`pb.NewGreeterClient` takes the service name and the client used for making requests.

 The full example is can be found at [go-micro/examples/service](https://github.com/micro/examples/tree/master/service).